 We apply our concept by asking which social and political factors are associated with support for diversity - along the two dimensions.
-The novelty of our conceptualization calls for a partly descriptive and exploratory approach.
-Before beginning to empirically explore the extent and size of diversity assent in German cities, there are a number of expectations to be drawn from existing studies as to how the two forms of diversity assent relate to each other and concerning the major characteristics of those assenting to diversity in different forms before turning to an analysis of the main drivers of such assent.
+The novelty of our conceptualisation calls for a partly descriptive and exploratory approach.
+Before beginning to empirically explore the extent and size of diversity assent in German cities, there are several expectations to be drawn from existing studies as to how the two forms of diversity assent relate to each other and concerning the major characteristics of those assenting to diversity in different forms before turning to an analysis of the main drivers of such assent.

-How far should we expect attitudes to evaluation assent and participation assent to align and correlate?
-By presenting a concept with multiple dimensions, rather than a scale, we join researchers from other fields, from immigration levels and policies (Bonachich 1972; Gorodszeisky et al 2009) to gender (Knight and Brinton, 2017).
+How far should we expect evaluation assent and participation assent to align and correlate?
+By presenting a concept with multiple dimensions, rather than a scale, we join researchers from other fields, from immigration levels and policies (Gorodzeisky and Semyonov 2009) to gender (Knight and Brinton 2017).
 Individuals may believe that diversity is an asset for their society and for individuals - but not support any steps towards active minority or anti-discrimination policy, and vice versa.
-Indeed, some scholars suspect that pro-diversity pronouncements are limited to a preference for a vibrant and colourful citylife, but do not encompass a willingness to engage with others (Blokland and van Eijk, 2010) or ensure more equality, and thus should be treated with caution.
-Some scholars suggest that the popular "drive for diversity" distracts from deep-seated inequalities and has rather "contained the struggle for racial equality" (Berrey, 2015: 276).
+Indeed, some scholars suspect that pro-diversity pronouncements are limited to a preference for a vibrant and colourful city-life, but do not encompass a willingness to engage with others (Blokland and van Eijk 2010) or ensure more equality, and thus should be treated with caution.
+Some scholars suggest that the popular "drive for diversity" distracts from deep-seated inequalities and has rather "contained the struggle for racial equality" (Berrey 2015, 276).
 Our research will contribute to clarifying to what extent generally positive views of diversity and egalitarian commitments are indeed disconnected or rather related.
 Furthermore, theoretically, support for equal participation need not be based on positive views of the effects of diversity - but could be a matter of principle, based on egalitarian views.
 Respondents may support participation, but fear that diversity has negative effects.
 We know from studies of diversity discourses that "diversity" can have rather different meanings (e. g.
-Berrey, 2015; Dobusch, 2017).
+Berrey 2015; Dobusch 2017).

-The extent to which individuals support one, both, or neither of the diversity assent dimensions of course begs the underlying question of the motivation behind such support.
+The extent to which individuals assent in one, both, or neither of the diversity dimensions of course begs the underlying question of the motivation behind such assent.
 Given the limited evidence existing so far, clear hypotheses are difficult to generate, and we engage in a more exploratory fashion with a number of studies in similar fields.
 Firstly, the role of socio-economic background has been highly researched as a motivator for negative attitudes towards immigrants and out-group members.
-Traditionally, individuals from working class backgrounds, with lower income and education, were theorized to perceive "ethnic threat", and thereby be more likely to support the exclusion of immigrants (Helbling and Kriesi, 2014), and exhibit prejudice and intolerance (Scheepers et al 2003).
-In recent years, however, other scholars illustrate the more nuanced effect of education on exclusionary attitudes (see Rapp, 2014.
-Dražanová, 2022).
-These nuances do not detract from the general finding in western Europe, that higher education level is rather consistently associated with support for cosmopolitanism (Maxwell, 2020), lower concerns about immigration (Berg, 2009; Ha, 2010) and support for the extension of immigrant rights (Wasmer and Koch, 2003).
+Traditionally, individuals from working class backgrounds, with lower income and education, were theorised to perceive "ethnic threat", and thereby be more likely to support the exclusion of immigrants (Helbling 2014), and exhibit prejudice and intolerance (Scheepers, Gijsberts, and Coenders 2002).
+In recent years, however, other scholars illustrate the more nuanced effect of education on exclusionary attitudes (see Dražanová 2022; Rapp 2014).
+These nuances do not detract from the general finding in western Europe, that higher education level is rather consistently associated with support for cosmopolitanism (Maxwell 2020), lower concerns about immigration (Berg 2009) and support for the extension of immigrant rights (Wasmer and Koch 2003).
 We thus expect a positive relationship between education and support for both evaluation and participation assent.
-Yet, given that our participation dimension requires support for reducing privileges, it may be that those on higher incomes express lower support despite higher education level, due to lower support for general redistribution as shown in the political economy literature (Cavaille and Trump, 2015).
+Yet, given that our participation dimension requires support for reducing privileges, it may be that those on higher incomes express lower support despite higher education level, due to lower support for general redistribution as shown in the political economy literature (Cavaille and Trump 2015).
 We thus intend to explore the relationship more closely between education and income.